Miruku-app/Docs/reference/custom-command-examples.md

 {% endhint %}

 {% hint style="warning" %}
 This isn't the actual page about custom commands.
 A brief overview about custom commands can be found [here](https://docs.yagpdb.xyz/custom-commands).
-Please take notice, some of examples presented here are not up to date with current capabilities of YAGPDB.
-Please visit our [support server](https://discord.gg/0vYlUK2XBKldPSMY) for newer solutions.
+Please take notice, some of examples presented here are not up to date with current capabilities of Miruku.
+Please visit our [support server](https://discord.gg/nP3Xu77r3b) for newer solutions.
 {% endhint %}

 ### Controlled randomizer example

-YAGPDB has a built-in random response system for custom commands, but sometimes you may want to control the chances for certain responses to occur.
+Miruku has a built-in random response system for custom commands, but sometimes you may want to control the chances for certain responses to occur.
 You can do this by creating a singular response and creating a variable with randInt.
 Then use an if else if statement like this to print out your desired output.&#x20;

 ```go
 {{$var := randInt 100}}